A stochastic model for cell adhesion to the vascular wall: Continuous limiting models and characterization of the dynamics

+\begin{remark} The solution to the SDE \eqref{SDE_discret} is almost surely positive if $b(n)\geq 0$ for all $n\geq 0$, and for a positive initial state (see the 1D comparison principle in \cite{karatzas} e.g.). \end{remark}

-\paragraph{Numerical simulations} We performed numerical simulations of the SDE \eqref{SDE_discret} with rates as defined in \ref{rappel_rates}, using a symmetrized Euler scheme (taking the absolute value of the classical Euler scheme) in order to preserve the positivity of the process (see e.g \cite{Berkaoui}).
-More precisely, the scheme is the following: write $(N_k)_k$ for the discretization of $(N_t)_t$, with $N_k$ corresponding to the time $t_k = k \Delta t$.
-Then, define
+\paragraph{Numerical simulations} In order to preserve the positivity of the process, we perform numerical simulations of the SDE \eqref{SDE_discret} using a symmetrized Euler scheme, which consists in taking the absolute value of the classical Euler scheme (see e.g \cite{Berkaoui}).
+More precisely, the scheme is the following: write $(N_k)_k$ for the discretization of $(N_t)_t$, where $N_k$ corresponds to the time $t_k = k \Delta t$.
+Then, define $N_0 = n_0$ and for $k \geq 0$,